freds0/FlowMAC/README.md

 ```

+## Citation

-##CitationIf you use this code or the FlowMAC architecture, please cite the original paper:
+If you use this code or the FlowMAC architecture, please cite the original paper:

 ```text
 @article{pia2024flowmac,